Energy transfer in $N$-component nanosystems enhanced by pulse-driven vibronic many-body entanglement: RESULTS AND DISCUSSION

+In order to simulate a driving pulse, we consider a time-dependent coupling term in Eq.~\ref{hdic}, $\lambda(t)$, with an up-down linear ramping in which the coupling strength goes from $0\rightarrow 1$ and then symmetrically $1 \rightarrow 0$.
+The pulse is characterized by a specific ramping velocity $\upsilon$, where $\upsilon^{-1}$ sets the pulse duration.
+Hence, the driving pulse is expressed as follows:

+The particular choice of $\lambda$ given by Eq.~\eqref{pulse}, implies a round-trip protocol.
+Recently, the round-trip protocols has garnered interest in the context of quantum scaling properties in critical systems~\cite{Tarantelli_PRB22,Franco_PRB23}.
+We numerically solve the time-dependent Schr\"odinger equation to obtain the instantaneous system state $\ket{\psi\pap{t}}$. \\ \\

-Figure~\ref{fig_1}(b) shows an implementation of Eq.~\eqref{hdic} for the most abundant LHCII complex, the trimer~\cite{Trimer} (Fig.~\ref{fig_1}(a)).
-Among the many possible dimer choices, many have excitonic energy-level splittings near-resonant with one of the system's vibrational modes.
-The Chl$_{b601}$-Chl$_{a602}$ dimer is of greatest interest since it contributes to the fastest component of the Chl$_{b}$-Chl$_{a}$ interband transfer pathway that directs excitation energy towards exit sites \cite{26,5}.
-Within each dimer, there are two hybridized excitonic states $|X_\Gamma\rangle$ (higher excitonic energy state) and $|Y_\Gamma\rangle$ (lower excitonic energy state).
-As in a simple asymmetric double-well system, the wavefunction for the higher dimer state $|X_\Gamma\rangle$ is more localized on the chlorophyll with higher energy, and the lower dimer state $|Y_\Gamma\rangle$ is more localized on the chlorophyll with lower energy, hence a transition $|X_\Gamma\rangle\rightarrow |Y_\Gamma\rangle$ represents a spatial transfer of exciton energy from one chlorophyll to another~\cite{5}.
-Importantly for light-harvesting, the $|Y_\Gamma\rangle$ wavefunction is localized on the chlorophyll nearest to an energy exit site.
+We now examine in more depth the illustrative scenario where a single type of component is present $\alpha_i = \alpha$ and there are three of them ($N=3$), inspired by LHC-II with its three chlorophyll dimers of similar energies.
+We will focus on initially separated matter-vibrational states with zero vibrational excitations.
+Within each two-level system, there are two hybridized excitonic states $|X_\Gamma\rangle$ (higher excitonic energy state) and $|Y_\Gamma\rangle$ (lower excitonic energy state).
+For a simple asymmetric double-well system, akin to the chlorophyll-pair dimers in LHC-II, the wavefunction for the higher dimer state $|X_\Gamma\rangle$ is more localized on the site with higher energy, and the lower dimer state $|Y_\Gamma\rangle$ is more localized on the site with lower energy.
+Hence a transition $|X_\Gamma\rangle\rightarrow |Y_\Gamma\rangle$ represents a spatial transfer of exciton energy in space from one to another~\cite{OReilly2014_5}.
+Importantly for light-harvesting, the $|Y_\Gamma\rangle$ wavefunction is localized on the chlorophyll {\em nearest} to an energy exit site.
+Hence any transition of exciton(s) from state(s) $\{|X_\Gamma\rangle\}$ to $\{|Y_\Gamma\rangle\}$ represents a spatial transfer of their energy toward a site where that energy can be easily exported.
+The initial states of the entire system including the vibrational modes are as follows: $\ket{\psi_1\pap{0}}=\ket{1_g}\otimes\ket{0}$ and $\ket{\psi_2\pap{0}}=\ket{W_2}\otimes\ket{0}$, respectively.
+The multi-excitonic states $\ket{1_g}$, $\ket{W_1}$, and $\ket{W_2}$ can be expressed in the conventional Dicke-like manifold basis $\ket{J,J_z}$ as follows: $\ket{1_g}=\ket{3/2,-3/2}$, $\ket{W_1} = \ket{3/2,-1/2}$, and $\ket{W_2} = \ket{3/2,1/2}$, where $J=3/2$ and $J_z$ takes on the values $-3/2$, $-1/2$, and $1/2$.
+These states can also be expressed in the excitonic basis of the $N=3$ two-level systems as follows, indicating a total of 0, 1 and 2 excitons respectively:

-We find (Figs.~\ref{fig2}-~\ref{fig3}) that the excitonic transfer process can be significantly enhanced by many-body quantum coherence phenomena in two ways: